-The defined benefit obligation is calculated using the projected unit credit method (an estimate of the pensions that will be payable in future years dependent on assumptions about mortality rates, salary levels, etc) and the present value is determined by discounting the estimated future payments using market yields on high quality corporate bonds.
+The defined benefit obligation is calculated using the projected unit credit method (an estimate of the pensions that will be payable in future years dependent on assumptions about mortality rates, salary levels, etc.) and the present value is determined by discounting the estimated future payments using market yields on high quality corporate bonds.
 The fair value of plan assets is measured in accordance with IAS-19 and IFRS-13, this includes the use of appropriate valuation techniques.
+An asset ceiling calculation has been carried out in accordance with IAS-19 IFRIC-14, and analyses the minimum funding requirements that must be made to the plan and therefore limits the ability to reduce future contributions.
+The economic benefit available as a reduction in future contributions to the Local Government Pension Scheme is less than the net asset position and the net asset position has therefore been restricted.